arne-cl/DPLP/README.md

 ├── code
-│   ├── buildtree.py # test() shows how to extract shift-reduce actions from a .dis file │   ├── data.py # test() shows how to build a 'vocab' and a 'matrix' file from training data │   ├── datastructure.py
+│   ├── buildtree.py # test() shows how to extract shift-reduce actions from a .dis file │   ├── data.py # test() shows how to build a 'vocab' and a 'matrix' file from training data
+        - Data.builddata() needs a .merge file in addition to a .dis file to create an RSTTree
+        - a .merge file is a .conll file (converted output from CoreNLP with added EDU column)
+        - to create .merge files, we would first need to train a discourse segmenter (or use an existing one) │   ├── datastructure.py
 │   ├── docreader.py
 │   ├── evalparser.py